ialexi/Contacts/README.md

 It will show everything it does.

-Change apps/contacts/core.js to enable the back-end by uncommenting the line for the django back-end.
+**Now, change apps/contacts/core.js to enable the back-end by uncommenting the line for the django back-end.**

 To run:
 		> python contacts.py start